Hiking the Eagle Creek Trail

 Mile by mile

-This is what you experience when the trail is open, working from the Eagle Creek Trailhead at the parking area off Exit 41 of Interstate 84.
+This is what you get, working from the Eagle Creek Trailhead at the parking area off Exit 41 of Interstate 84.

 Mile 0 to 1: The cliff start

 The trail leaves the parking area gently, climbing through second-growth Douglas fir along a wide path.
 Within about half a mile, the route turns abruptly into the canyon and the cliffs begin.
 This is where the historic blasted-grade work becomes obvious: the trail tread is literally cut into the rock face, with cable handrails on the outside edge.
 Drops below the trail run thirty to fifty feet to the creek.
-This first stretch is also where most of the December 2025 damage occurred.
+This first stretch is also where most of the December 2025 damage occurred, and where the spring repair work was concentrated.

 Mile 1.5: Metlako Falls overlook